yuanyji/batmud_blowtorch-plugins/README.md

-Author:Potion(My batmud game id)
+Author:Potion(My batmud game id).
-English Instructions by GPT
+English Instructions by GPT.
+The chat plugin made by Daniel Block has not provided here.

 Software-related
 1. Backup
 ① Enter the game, click on the menu icon in the top right corner, select Export Settings to export personal game settings.
 Remember the configuration file name.